apache/datasketches-website/docs/tdigest/tdigest.md

 The closest alternative to t-digest in this library is [REQ sketch](https://datasketches.apache.org/docs/REQ/ReqSketch.html).
 It prioritizes one chosen side of the rank domain: either low rank accuracy or high rank accuracy. t-digest (in this implementation) prioritizes both ends of the rank domain and has lower accuracy towards the middle of the rank domain (median).

-The more input values t-digest observes the more it tends to be biased (tends to underestimate low ranks and overestimate high ranks):
+Measurements show that t-digest is slightly biased (tends to underestimate low ranks and overestimate high ranks), while still doing very well close to the extremes.
+The effect seems to be more pronounced with more input values:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/tdigest/tdigest_err_vs_rank_k100_n2e10.png" alt="ErrorVsRank2e10" />